frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 We should try to set out again with burning hearts, with our eyes open and our feet in motion, looking always for souls.

-We can ask again with burning hearts, ask Our Lord for those burning hearts, with our eyes open and our feet in motion.
+We can ask Our Lord again for those burning hearts, with our eyes open and our feet in motion.

 We want to set out to make other hearts burn with the Word of God, to open the eyes of others to Jesus in the Eucharist, and to invite everyone to walk together on the path of peace and salvation that God, in Christ, has bestowed upon all humanity.